-PFSweb, Inc. and its subsidiaries are collectively referred to as the "Company"; "Supplies Distributors" refers to Supplies Distributors, Inc. and its subsidiaries; "Retail Connect" refers to PFSweb Retail Connect, Inc.; "REV" collectively refers to REV Solutions, Inc. and REVTECH Solutions India Private Limited; "LAL" refers to LiveAreaLabs, Inc., "Moda" refers to Moda Superbe Limited; "CrossView" refers to CrossView, Inc.; and "PFSweb" refers to PFSweb, Inc. and its subsidiaries, excluding Supplies Distributors and Retail Connect.
+PFSweb, Inc. and its subsidiaries are collectively referred to as the "Company"; "Supplies Distributors" collectively refers to Supplies Distributors, Inc. and its subsidiaries; "Retail Connect" refers to PFSweb Retail Connect, Inc.; "REV" collectively refers to REV Solutions, Inc. and REVTECH Solutions India Private Limited; "LAL" refers to LiveAreaLabs, Inc.; "Moda" refers to Moda Superbe Limited; "CrossView" refers to CrossView, Inc.; "Conexus" refers to Conexus Limited; and "PFSweb" refers to PFSweb, Inc. and its subsidiaries, excluding Supplies Distributors and Retail Connect.